-- 1. The Registrar or a Judge designated by the President shall draw up minutes of every hearing in accordance with Article 25. - 2.
+- 1. The Registrar or a Judge designated by the President shall draw up minutes of every hearing in accordance with Article 26. - 2.
 The minutes shall contain the date and place of the hearing, the names of the Judges and the Registrar present, the reference to the case, the names of the parties, the names and descriptions of the parties' agents, advisers and lawyers, an indication of any documents lodged by the parties in the course of the hearing, and the decisions of the Court or the President, given at the hearing. - 3.
-The minutes shall be signed by the President and by the Registrar or the Judge designated to draw up the minutes.
+The minutes shall be signed by the President and by the Registrar.
 They shall constitute an official record. - 4.
 The parties and interested persons may inspect the minutes at the Registry and obtain copies at their own expense.